 NAHB Professional Women in Building Week celebrates the contributions of women to the homebuilding industry.
-Stanley Martin is fortunate to have great women on our team including Director of Market and Consumer Research, Ashley Hoyt, Architectural Project Manager, Michelle Edwards, and Regional Director of Sales, Susan Steck.
-We spoke with Ashley, Michelle and Susan about their experiences in the homebuilding industry and what they hope to see in the future.
+Stanley Martin is fortunate to have great women on our team, including Architectural Project Manager Michelle Edwards.
+We spoke with Michelle about her experiences in the homebuilding industry and what she hopes to see in the future.

 How did you get started in the construction industry?
 How long have you been working in the industry?